-In FY 2010, the Washtenaw Urban County received an allocation of ESG funding for \$97,539.
-ESG funds were awarded to SOS Community Services to bolster staffing and operational capacity for the community's new Single Point of Entry initiative.
+The initial FY 2011-12 ESG funds were awarded to SOS Community Services to bolster staffing and operational capacity for the community's new centralized assessment initiative -called the Housing Access for Washtenaw County.
 This initiative compliments Washtenaw County's ten-year plan to end homelessness, locally called the Blueprint to End Homelessness, which calls for the creation of homelessness prevention and permanent affordable housing options to end homelessness in Washtenaw County.
-ESG funding support for the Single Point of Entry initiative allowed SOS Community Services to partner with Interfaith Hospitality Network to provide citizens with a single number to call, 24 hours a day, 7 days a week for all issues related to housing.
-In coordination with the United Way, the 2-1-1 helpline now redirects all housing questions to SOS Community Service's Housing Crisis Line.
-ESG funding was awarded in coordination with the Washtenaw Housing Alliance, author of the Blueprint and grantee of the State of Michigan's ESG allocation to the County.
+ESG funding support for the Single Point of Entry initiative allowed SOS Community Services to provide citizens with a single number to call, 24 hours a day, 7 days a week for all issues related to housing.
+In coordination with the United Way, the 2-1-1 helpline now redirects all housing questions to SOS Community Service's Housing Access Line.
+ESG funding was awarded in coordination with the Washtenaw Housing Alliance, Continuum of Care Board and author of the Blueprint to End Homelessness.

-The FY 2011-12 ESG allocation is expected to be \$87,785.
-Consistent with federal regulations to match dollar-for-dollar of \$87,785, County and City General Fund human services funding will be used for homelessness and sheltering activities and salary paid to staff to carry out the programs funded through the ESG program.
+The FY 2012-13 ESG allocation is expected to be \$172,306.
+Consistent with federal regulations to match dollar-for-dollar of \$226,904, County and City General Fund human services funding will be used for homelessness and sheltering activities and salary paid to staff to carry out the programs funded through the ESG program.